 - Put sunblock directly on the incisions before putting on a swimsuit, just in case some ultraviolet light (the damaging rays in sunlight) does get through the material

-So the bottom line is that you can quickly return back to the pool or schedule that trip to the beach after a breast augmentation as long as you follow some simple guidelines and still get a great breast result.
+So the bottom line is that you can quickly return to the pool or schedule that trip to the beach after breast augmentation and still get a great breast result as long as you follow some simple guidelines.

 Herluf G. Lund, MD